azzidev/easytag_dev/README.md

 # EasyTAG | Ultimate Digital Ticket Distribution App
-TicketEase is an innovative mobile application designed to revolutionize the way you experience events and manage your tickets.
-With a seamless combination of digital ticket distribution, a digital ordering system, and a virtual store, TicketEase aims to enhance your event-going experience like never before.
+EasyTAG is an innovative mobile application designed to revolutionize the way you experience events and manage your tickets.
+With a seamless combination of digital ticket distribution, a digital ordering system, and a virtual store, EasyTAG aims to enhance your event-going experience like never before.

 --------------